-A watering can sounds like such a simple device that one wonders how there can be any difficulty in picking one.
+A watering can at first thought is such a simple device that one wonders how there can be any difficulty in picking one.
 But, thanks to the ingenuity of contemporary designers, there are a dozen varieties.
 One may suit your needs better than another.

-Consider the weight.
-Water weighs about 8 lbs (3.6kg) per gallon (~4 liters).
+Water weighs about 8 lbs (3.6kg) per gallon (~4 litres).
 If the watering can itself weighs a pound that's over 12% of the total if you're dispensing a gallon.
 Why add the extra weight?
 Plastic containers today are strong, rust-proof and come in a variety of attractive styles.

 They may or may not have all the features you want, though.